ErickGallani/lunchticketcontrol/README.md

 * #### Install Python & Pip on windows
     * https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation

 * Ensure you have python3 globally installed in your computer.
-If not, you can get python3 [here](https://www.python.org).
 * After this, ensure you have installed virtualenv globally as well.
 If not, run this:
     ```
     $ pip install virtualenv